-Measures of cognitive ability and normal personality, structured interviews, simulations and assessment centres predict leadership success reasonably well in the West (Hogan, Curphy, Hogna, 1994).
+Measures assessing of cognitive ability, personality tests, structured interviews, simulations and assessment centres can predict leadership success reasonably well in the West (Hogan, Curphy, Hogna, 1994).
 What are the tools used in China?
-What is the individual predictive power of the assessment battery used?
-What additional tools could be incorporated so as to strengthen the predictive power, consequently the effectiveness, of the assessment process?
+How strong is the predictive power of the assessment battery used in China?
+What additional tools could be incorporated so as to strengthen the predictive power, and consequently, the effectiveness of the assessment process?